Balvald/ArtemisScannerTracker/README.md

 # ArtemisScannerTracker v0.2.7
- An [EDMC](https://github.com/EDCD/EDMarketConnector) plugin that keeps track of the exobiology scanner of a CMDRs artemis suit in ED:Odyssey
+ An [EDMC](https://github.com/EDCD/EDMarketConnector) plugin that keeps track of the exobiology scanner of a CMDRs Artemis suit in ED:Odyssey

 ## Installation